iCliniq Logo

 What Is the Differential Diagnosis for Neuropraxia?

-Neuropraxia condition of the nerves can resemble various muscles and nerve illnesses.
-Therefore, the diagnosis should be made cautiously by the doctor.
+Neuropraxia, a condition of the nerves, can resemble various muscles and nerve illnesses.
+Therefore, the doctor should make the diagnosis cautiously.
 These differential diagnoses include:

 • Myelopathy.